 While I’ve had heaps of praise for Elden Ring, there are minor annoyances I’ve seen end up in the retail release.
 Even last year the game faced a lot of stuttering issues in the open world.
 I’ve stuck primarily in Performance Mode and the game graphically looks good; performance can take a hit at times.
 Whether or not I’m encountering a placebo effect that’s stuck with me from last year, the performance does feel a bit better but not where it needs to be.
 This seems to be an issue with many games from the developer that’s been a staple for as long as I can remember.

-Without a doubt, Elden Ring is full of ambition, and unabashedly a FromSoftware title.
+Without a doubt, Elden Ring is full of ambition and unabashedly a FromSoftware title.
 Players entering the Lands Between will find beauty but also chaos and danger.
-Those who decide to become Tarnished will find themselves going up against the most challenging opponents but will be rewarded for their success.
-There are innumerable hidden secrets tucked away in the nooks of each location and even now, nearly 70 hours in, I’m finding something I didn’t expect or coming up against a boss that has no qualm ruining me.
-I expect to have to play through Elden Ring at least several times more to truly understand the bigger picture and given the chance, I’ll do it with pleasure.
+Those who become Tarnished will find themselves against the most challenging opponents but will be rewarded for their success.
+There are innumerable hidden secrets tucked away in the nooks of each location, and even now, nearly 70 hours in, I’m finding something I didn’t expect or coming up against a boss who has no qualms about ruining me.
+I expect to play through Elden Ring at least several times more to understand the bigger picture truly.